Principal | AIA

 Dingeldein believes that design is only as strong as its smallest detail.

-Originally from Corpus Christi, Texas, Mark Nordby is AiF's Junior Designer.
-He works closely with the team of architects and designers to research and develop schematic design solutions, and create or alter drawings needed for construction.
+Originally from Northern New Jersey, Austin Frankel is AiF’s Junior Designer.
+He works closely with a small team of architects and designers during a project’s design and development, research, and final production stages to develop solutions and create or alter drawings needed for construction.

 Geoffrey is AIF’s CNO (Canine Napping Officer) and a revered member of the senior staff.
 When in the office, he can be found perched atop his faux fur bean bag under a blanket near Matthew’s desk or hopping lap to lap in the design studio offering desk crits, licks, and cuddles.